Chinese Peruvians

-Chinese Peruvians, also known as tusán (a loanword from 土生 (tǔ shēng, tou2 saang1, local born)), are Peruvian citizens whose ancestors came from China.
+Chinese Peruvians, also known as tusán (a loanword from 土生 (tǔ shēng, tou2 saang1, local born)), whose forebears immigrated from China and who form a distinct cultural community within Peru.

-Due to acculturation, most third and fourth generation Chinese Peruvians do not speak the language of their ancestors.
+Due to acculturation, most third- and fourth-generation Chinese Peruvians do not speak the language of their ancestors.
 However, some second generation Chinese Peruvians can speak one or more varieties of Chinese that may include Mandarin, Cantonese, Hakka and Minnan (Hokkien), in addition to Spanish.

 Outside of the predominant Amerindian, mestizo, white, and black populations, Chinese are estimated to constitute less than 0.1% of the Peruvian population.
 In the 2017 Census in Peru, only 14,307 people claimed tusán or Chinese ancestry.
 However, according to the embassy, it was estimated that 15% (or 4 million) of the 30 million Peruvians had Chinese roots and ancestry, tracing back to the 19th century arrival of 100,000 Chinese immigrants that migrated to Peru and entered relationships with many Peruvian women.

+Peru has the largest number of people with Chinese descent in Latin America, with 3 million Peruvians of partial or full Chinese ancestry.